eclipse-researchlabs/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 ./eclipse -worker ${id-worker} -config myconfiguration.properties
 ````

-In case that the previous steps doesn't launch your RCP application as a standalone application (mainly due to a runtime missing dependencies), the "Add Required Plug-ins" option allows you to validate (i.e. select only the right amount of plugins you actually need) your runtime configuration.
+In case that the previous steps doesn't launch your RCP application (mainly due to a runtime missing dependencies), the "Add Required Plug-ins" option allows you to validate (i.e. select only the right amount of plugins you actually need) your runtime configuration.
-To do so,
+To do so, go to `Run menu` and select `Run Configurations...`.
+From the list of the left hand side, select the run configuration for your Eclipse application, then choose `Plug-ins` tab at the right dialog box.
+To resolve the runtime dependencies effectively required to run the RCP application, click on `Add Required Plug-ins` button the `Apply` to save the changes and re-run your configuration.
 <br/>
 <img src="images/add-required-plugins.png" height="500px" width="750px"><br/>

-Figure-06: Add Required Plug-ins.
+Figure-06: Add Required Plug-ins configuration.